NicklasXYZ/TikzHashTableGenerator/README.md

 # Dependencies

 - Python 3
-- [jinja2](https://jinja.palletsprojects.com): A templating language for Python
+- [jinja2](https://jinja.palletsprojects.com): A templating language for Python.
+The library can be installed through `pip` by running: `pip install jinja2`
 - LaTeX & TikZ: To subsequently be able to compile the illustrations into a .pdf document.
 For Linux LaTeX distributions, see e.g. [Ubuntu LaTeX packages](https://packages.ubuntu.com/search?keywords=texlive) or [Arch Linux LaTeX packages](https://wiki.archlinux.org/index.php/TeX_Live).

 **Note**: The script has only been tested on a Linux system (Manjaro).